 Kerberos tickets: Comprehension and exploitation

-The main aim of this post is explaining the most common attacks that can be carried out in a security audit or pentest of Kerberos protocol used in Microsoft active directory domains.
+The main aim of this post is explaining the most common attacks that can be carried out in a security audit or pentest of Kerberos protocol used in Microsoft active directory domains for authentication.

 How Kerberos works in an active directory